 Making our development sustainable is a natural process for several reasons.
 The majority of our Group’s capital is controlled by one family, that of its founder, Dr. Pierre-Richard Dick, whose profoundly human values have left their mark on the company and remain the foundation on which the company’s strategy has been built.

 The ability to foresee long-term outcomes and to act on these predictions has been a part of the company’s DNA since our beginnings.
 The fact that we are a publicly traded company does not contradict this orientation, as more and more shareholders favor companies whose strategies incorporate sustainable development goals that do not impede but, on the contrary, favor economic performance.

-Our mission—to create, manufacture and sell veterinary medicines and, more generally, animal health products—puts our company at the heart of the food chain and the “One Health” ecosystem, where it is recognized that the health of all living beings on Earth is intrinsically linked.
+Our mission (to create, manufacture and sell veterinary products and, more generally, animal health solutions) puts our company at the heart of the One Health ecosystem, which recognizes that the health of all living beings on Earth is intrinsically linked.

-In the social sphere, respect for human beings was one of the key values of our founder: maintaining real social dialogue, proper remuneration and social coverage policy for employees at the lower end of the salary scale, and the trust and attention given to every employee are thus part of our traditional values.
+In the social sphere, respect for human beings was one of the key values of our founder: maintaining real social dialogue, a proper remuneration and social coverage policy for employees at the lower end of the salary scale, and the trust and attention given to every employee are thus part of our traditional values.
 We are committed to preserving this legacy and building on it by complementing it with ambitious skill development policies.

 Chief executive officer, Virbac group